SoorajModi/ContributeAnythingGryphHacks23/submissions/hello_world/README.md

 # Hello World

 This is an example hello world program.
-It is s simple executable python3 script that will print `Hello, World!` when run.
+It is a simple executable python3 script that will print `Hello, World!` when run.

 ## Usage